Updated: Nov 12

 Want to give something a little different this Christmas?
 A couple of years ago I decided to try my hand at 'forcing' bulbs and I have to say it wasn't nearly as difficult as I thought it would be and was also a pretty big hit.
-One year I grew Picotee Amaryllis (in pic on right) and their blooms were pretty large- 6-7" across- but I loved the sweet red lined petals with lime green centers- perfect colors for Christmas!
+One year I grew Picotee Amaryllis (in pic above) and their blooms were pretty large- 6-7" across and I loved the sweet red lined petals with lime green centers- perfect colors for Christmas!

 Believe it or not, if you want to have some beautiful, amazing bulbs blooming around the Holiday Season- whether for your own home or someone else- the time to start is right now.

 If you decide to do it, just make sure you buy the correct bulbs.
 Bulbs meant to be forced to bloom outside of their regular timing have been handled differently than ones that are meant to go into the ground.
 If you find ones in bulk at your garden store around the holidays- which most commonly are paperwhites- those are prepped for forcing.
 When in doubt, ask.
 Once you have the ones that are prepped, all you need to do add a growing medium (potting soil, pebbles etc), water, sun and a little bit of time then you can get some pretty magnificent looking flowers.

 The biggest mistake people make is getting a container that is too lightweight.
 Plastic containers in general have a difficult time carrying the weight of the bulbs once they bloom- especially if it's an amaryllis.
 Additionally thin, small in diameter, cylindrical type containers usually have a hard time accommodating the weight once the bulb blooms.

 In my experience, amaryllis blooms best in soil- but it really only needs to be about 1/3 of the way covered in soil.
 If doing paperwhites, you can do soil, but rock or glass pebbles also work just as well.